The Sage Preparser#

 Raw literals:

 Raw literals are not preparsed, which can be useful from an efficiency point of view.
-Just like Python ints are denoted by an L, in Sage raw integer and floating literals are followed by an”r” (or “R”) for raw, meaning not preparsed.
+In Sage raw integer and floating literals are followed by an”r” (or “R”) for raw, meaning not preparsed.

 We create a raw integer: